 You should seek professional dental help if you suspect you may be suffering from STS as this syndrome can be complex.

 What do you think?
 Have you suffered from morning teeth soreness?

 Don’t know if you should go through an online night guard lab or pay your dentist?
 There are some instances when you should definitely go through the dentist.
-If you’re suffering from TMJ, jaw alignment issues or if your dentist recommends making you a special type of night guard involving metal clasps or ramps you will need him/her to fabricate that type of special appliance.
+If you’re suffering from TMJ, jaw alignment issues or if your dentist recommends making you a special type of night guard involving metal clasps or ramps, you will need him/her to fabricate that type of special appliance for you.

-The process of buying a Sentinel Night Guard is simple and the payment modes with features that include PayPal are secure and user friendly.
+The process of buying a Sentinel Night Guard is simple and the payment modes with features that include PayPal are secure and user-friendly.

 Furthermore, purchasing your new night guard from Sentinel Mouth Guards is way less expensive than what a dentist charges.

-There can be other reasons why your teeth are sore that are not listed in this article.
+There can be other reasons why you might complain that “my teeth are sore” that are not listed in this article.
 Discuss your tooth soreness with your dentist.
 He/she can take x-rays to see if there are some visual signs of trouble in one or more of your teeth.
 A dentist can also perform sleep tests and examine your teeth for fracture lines or dental damage if you are indeed grinding or clenching at night.

 Do you have something to add to this article?
 Please do!
 See the comment section below.